-Strategic Advisers has access to the relevant Program Account information, including Profile Information and, for accounts managed with tax-smart investing techniques, information on record with Strategic Advisers regarding the client's tax situation and the tax characteristics of the securities in the client's Program Account.
-The discretionary portfolio management services will be affected by incomplete or inaccurate information.
-If changes to a client's personal, financial, or tax situation occur, the client should promptly update their Profile Information online using the Program website.
+Strategic Advisers has access to the relevant Program Account information, including certain Profile Information and, for accounts managed with tax-smart investing techniques, information on record with Strategic Advisers regarding the client's tax situation and the tax characteristics of the securities in the client's Program Account.
+Through Strategic Advisers, Bond Strategy sub-advisors have ongoing access to the relevant Program Account information, including certain Profile Information.
+The discretionary portfolio management services will be impacted by incomplete or inaccurate information.
+If changes to a client's personal, financial, or tax situation occur, the client should promptly contact a Fidelity representative.